 The MPO provides forecasts of population, housing, economic and transportation trends that provide the basis for addressing current issues and exploring future needs.
+Additional MORPC data for planning purposes includes infrastructure inventories, development inventories, traffic counts, crash analysis, bicycle travel level of stress and travel flow patterns.
 MORPC also serves as a center for the collection, analysis, and dissemination of information in Central Ohio.